A recent scientific study has helped the foodservice

 Health Association Conference in Denver.
 Krall explains "E. Coli,

-Salmonella, Listeria as well as other pathogens are common in the food
+Salmonella, Listeria as well as other pathogens are common in the

-vehicles for cross contamination they had ever seen"
+overlooked vehicles for cross contamination they had ever seen"

 "The cardboard dispenser boxes for aluminum foil and plastic wrap